AlecRust/protected-video/readme.txt

 = Can you add feature X to the player? =

 This plugin embeds the [Plyr](https://plyr.io/) player in a particular way and adds modifications to prevent access to the underlying video player.
 This plugin cannot provide additional features to the player itself beyond what is provided by Plyr.
 If you'd like to see a feature added to the player, please [open an issue on Plyr's GitHub](https://github.com/sampotts/plyr/issues).

+= Can I load my own videos into the player? =

+Currently this plugin only supports YouTube and Vimeo embeds.
+You can upload your videos to YouTube or Vimeo and then embed them using this plugin.
+Support for loading your own video file directly from a server is a potential future feature.

 = Why is there a Shortcode as well as Gutenberg block? =